Endangered Productions is re-staging its Nordic Noir Program in 2021.

 We are thrilled to reprise the one-act Norwegian play plus musical delights from Grieg's Peer Gynt.
-Five performances will take place in Sydney on 8th, 10th and 11th December, 2020.
+Five performances will take place in Sydney in March.
 Relax and enjoy the performance in a Covid-safe cabaret setting.

 We hope you can join us!
 Details of the show and tickets on sale below.